 Consistent use leads to wear and tear of the weatherstrips that frame the windows and doors.
 Black Hills Energy reveals that 7-12% of heat is lost through doors and windows.
 Worn weatherstripping does little good to stop this loss.
 The typical response to this is turning up the heating system.
 However, that only adds to the energy bill and the release of greenhouse gases.

 Therefore, it is crucial to replace the weatherstripping to curtail heat loss.
-In this regard, president of the Energy Audit Institute, Jeff Rogers, confirms the role that weartherstripping plays.
+In this regard, the president of the Energy Audit Institute, Jeff Rogers, confirms the role that weatherstripping plays.
 Rogers highlights, “Weatherstripping around doors, and caulking around doors and windows can cut down on drafts.”

-4. Cut heating bills by setting the thermostat
+4. Cut heating bills by setting the ThermostatLab.com

 You can also encourage energy conservation by setting your thermostat to an ideal temperature.
 Every degree that is higher than 20 adds 10% to your heating costs.
 In the cold weather, heating can be responsible for more than 30% share in your utility bill.
 Thus, you should try to set your thermostat between the range of 18 and 20 degrees in winters.